Editor's note: This post was originally published on November 18, 2013.

 It's that time of the year when our kids' brains become clouded by thoughts of candy and parties, brightly-wrapped gifts, and winter break.
 The holiday-time commercials start running on repeat, and before we know it, wish list-writing will replace homework and chores.

-Which makes it the perfect time of year to make a concerted effort to talk to your children about gratitude and kindness and all that good stuff before your kids get too wrapped up in the holiday hype.
-So that your kids remember what holiday giving really means.
-This may seem easier said then done, as we've got to be clever enough with our kids' messaging for fear of them "tuning us out" and missing the big picture.
+This makes it the perfect time of year to make a concerted effort to talk to your children about gratitude and kindness and all that good stuff before your kids get too wrapped up in the holiday hype, and so that your kids remember what holiday giving really means.
+This may seem easier said than done, as we've got to be clever enough with our kids' messaging for fear of them "tuning us out" and missing the big picture.

 So how to do it?
-One of the best ways is to start demonstrating generosity through your own giving and volunteering.
-And through conversations you have with your children to clarify how important it is to give back.
+One of the best ways is to start demonstrating generosity through your own giving and volunteering, as well as through conversations you have with your children to clarify how important it is to give back.

-Lucky for all of us, a wide range of rich texts are also available at our fingertips that truly help to convey the idea that giving and kindness are important not only at holiday time — but any time throughout the year.
+Lucky for all of us, a wide range of rich texts is also available at our fingertips that truly helps to convey the idea that giving and kindness are important not only at holiday time, but at any time throughout the year.